 Smoking is prohibited on all Boise State University property including Housing and Residence Life facilities.
-This policy can be found at: http://policy.boisestate.edu/facilities-planning-campus-safety/policy-title-smoke-free-campus/.
+This policy can be found at: Policy 9110: Smoke and Tobacco-Free Campus.

 Open Flames, Fireworks, Explosives, and Flammable Materials

 Any item with an open flame or that burns (candles, incense, sterno stoves, alcohol burners, etc.) is prohibited.
 Fireworks of any type are prohibited and may not be kept anywhere in a residential facility.
 Explosives of any kind, or equipment or materials intended to be used in making explosives, are not allowed.
 Hazardous chemicals or flammable liquids are also prohibited, including propane tanks or gas cylinders for grills and camping equipment.